-One of the few lodges in the Simiens is Limalimo, a gorgeous luxury ecolodge with stunningly beautiful views!
+One of the few luxury lodges in the Simien Mountains National Park is Limalimo Lodge, a gorgeous luxury ecolodge with stunningly beautiful views!
 Out of the windows, one can see for many miles.
 Some of the cliffs drop vertically for over a mile and all around lie canyons and mountain tops and pinnacles.

 Limalimo sits in a perfect spot just outside the park – it is 10 minutes’ drive to Debark, where the Simien park headquarters are located, and from there one can explore and trek through the escarpment and walk through forests and over grasslands.